WANT TO SING?

 In addition to holding shabbat services, we take part in social action projects, and partner with other organizations and programs in the community.
 We provide mutual support during life cycle events and hold adult education classes.

 We'd love for you to get involved!
 Sign up for our emails or come join us for a service.
-You can sign up by e-mailing us at bethamwahi@gmail.com or calling us at (646) 883-6119.
+You can sign up by e-mailing us at bethamwahi@gmail.com.